vinceljluka/vinceljluka/README.md

 ## About me
 Hello!
 I'm Luka, a dedicated student at Zagreb University of Applied Sciences (TVZ), with a strong passion for programming.
 I value writing clean, maintainable code and continuously strive to enhance my skills in various fields of technology.
-My primary interests lie in cybersecurity and iOS development.
+My primary interests lie in web and iOS development.

 ## Feel free to reach out through the link below: